cybozu-go/well/DESIGN.md

 Suppose that we create a simple TCP server on this framework.

 A naive idea is to use `Go()` to start goroutines for every accepted connections.
-However, since `Go()` acquires a package global mutex, such an implementation would limit concurrency of the server.
+However, since `Go()` acquires mutex, such an implementation would limit concurrency of the server.

 In order to implement high performance servers, the server should manage all goroutines started by the server by itself.
 The framework